jake1164/Pico-RGB-Matrix-Weather-Clock/README.md

 ### [Open Weather Map](https://openweathermap.org)
 Go to the [OWM sign up](https://openweathermap.org/appid) and using the free subscription is enough to create a working Token for this project.
 Put the token from the [OWM API Keys page](https://home.openweathermap.org/api_keys) into the settings.toml file in the OWM_API_TOKEN="" setting.
-OWM uses your geolocation which gets looked up via the Geolocation API, for this you need to provide your zip code and the Country under OWM settings listed below.
+Uses the OpenWeather Geocoding API to resolve your ZIP + Country to latitude/longitude, so provide ZIP and Country under OWM settings below.

 ### NTP Servers
 You can define up to 3 NTP servers, one primary and two fallbacks, to use for time synchronization.
 The servers are separated by a "pipe" | character.
 You can find a list of [NTP Servers](https://timetoolsltd.com/information/public-ntp-server/) to use if you need something closer.